History of the Yoruba people: Major towns, cities, and the diaspora

 The Yoruba diaspora has two main groupings.
 The first one is composed of the recent immigrants that moved to the United States and the United Kingdom after the political and economic changes in the 1960s and 1980s.
-The second group is much older, and is composed of descendants of kidnapped Yoruba who arrived as slaves to countries such as the United States, Cuba, Trinidad, Brazil, Grenada, and other countries in the Caribbean and South America in the 19th century.
+The second group is much older, and is composed of descendants of enslaved Yoruba who were forcibly brought to the United States, Cuba, Trinidad, Brazil, Grenada, and other countries in the Caribbean and South America during the Atlantic Slave Trade in the 19th century.

 Much like in the case of Yorubaland itself, many people who belong to the Yoruba diaspora are Muslims or Christians.
 Yoruba traditional worship remains influential in diaspora communities, however.